MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 ### Assign a custom policy in app setup policy to users and groups

-To know how to assign policies to your users and to groups, see [how to assign policies to users and groups](assign-policies-users-and-groups.md).
+To know how to assign policies to your users and to groups, see [how to assign policies to users and groups](assign-policies-users-and-groups.md) and [admin center UI for group assignments](https://admin.teams.microsoft.com/policies/app-setup/grouppolicyassignments).
+Groups are distribution list groups, mail-enabled security groups, security groups, and Microsoft 365 groups and are created in [teams and groups UI in admin center](https://admin.microsoft.com/Adminportal/Home#/groups).

+A user can have more than one policy assigned either directly or as a part of different groups.
+However, only one policy is effective at a time for a user.
+To know what policy applies, see [precedence of applied policies](/microsoftteams/policy-assignment-overview#which-policy-takes-precedence).

 ## View the policies already applied to the user